udacity/CarND-MPC-Quizzes/README.md

 1. [Global Kinematic Model](./global_kinematic_model) - Implement the *Global Kinematic Model*.
 2. [Polynomial Fitting](./polyfit) - Fit and evaluate polynomials.
 3. [MPC](./mpc_to_line) - Implement MPC and minimize cross track and orientation errors to a straight line trajectory.
+See [this document](https://github.com/udacity/CarND-MPC-Quizzes/blob/master/install_Ipopt_CppAD.md) for setup tips for executing the plotting code in the ```MPC.cpp``` solution file.

 To do a quiz: